 If the breeder health tests and feeds the puppies on high quality food, this will also contribute to the price.

-French Bulldog price isn’t just a financial thing.
+Frenchie price isn’t just a financial thing.
 The emotional cost of raising and caring for a defective breed can be staggering.

 You can read about the cost of French Bulldogs here.